-This framework for the control and regulation of the VAS industry in Nigeria is developed in pursuant of the Nigerian Communications Act, 2003 which empowers the Commission to make subsidiary laws as it deems fit for the purpose of achieving the objectives of the Act.
+This framework for the control and regulation of the VAS (Content Service) industry in Nigeria is developed pursuant to the Nigerian Communications Act, 2003 which empowers the Commission to make subsidiary laws as it deems fit for the purpose of achieving the objectives of the Act.
 The framework is not totally modelled after any country's regulatory style or practice, nor does it seek to re-invent the wheel.
-It was synthesized and adapted to the prevailing economic, social and regulatory conditions in Nigeria and recognized the international Best Practices in its formulation.
+It was synthesized and adapted to the prevailing economic, social and regulatory conditions in Nigeria and recognized International Best Practices in its formulation.